-Section 320 funds have been used to support environmental monitoring and communication during this program year as follows:
+Section 320 funds have been used to support Environmental Monitoring and Communication as follows:

 Science Advisory Committee Coordination: In anticipation of re-writing the Comprehensive Conservation and Management Plan for Alabama's Estuaries and Coast, the MBNEP's Science Advisory Committee has begun development of an enhanced stressor matrix as a rapid decision support tool for emerging environmental issues to quantify stressors, inform water quality and habitat protection and restoration strategies, and elucidate appropriate estuarine indicators to determine relationships between hydrologic, hydrodynamic, sedimentological, and biological processes.
 This matrix has been sent to a curated list of scientists to determine, through a "Wisdom of the Crowds" process, if there have been any changes in trends related to which ecosystem services are most at risk due to the stresses on coastal habitats from a suite of stressors.